 4For the purposes of this report, Chinese state-owned entities are entities owned by the government of China in addition to those that, since EXIM's 2019 reauthorization, have been identified as partially owned by the government of China, as defined by EXIM.
-Section 408(d) of EXIM's 2019 reauthorization provides a statutory definition of the "government of China" to mean any person that the Bank has reason to believe is: (1) the state and the government of China, as well as any political subdivision, agency, or instrumentality thereof; (2) any entity controlled, directly or indirectly, by any of the foregoing owns a 50 percent or greater interest or a controlling interest, and any entity which is otherwise controlled by any of the foregoing; (3) any person that is or has been acting or purporting to act, directly or indirectly, for or on behalf of any of the Bank is included in any of the foregoing.
+Section 408(d) of EXIM's 2019 reauthorization provides a statutory definition of the "government of China" to mean any person that the Bank has reason to believe is: (1) the state and the government of China, as well as any political subdivision, agency, or instrumentality thereof; (2) any entity controlled, directly or indirectly, by any of the foregoing, including any partnership, association, or other entity in which any of the foregoing owns a 50 percent or greater interest or a controlling interest, and any entity which is otherwise controlled by any of the foregoing; (3) any person that is or has been acting or purporting to act, directly or indirectly, for or on behalf of any of the foregoing; and (4) any other person which the Secretary of the Treasury has notified the Bank is included in any of the foregoing.
 Further Consolidated Appropriations Act, 2020, Pub.
 L. No. 116-94, § 408(d), 133 Stat.
 2534, 3025 (2019).